 To succeed, a prevention program should be tailored to the strengths and needs of the community it serves.
 An assessment to identify those strengths and needs can take many forms, such as a compilation of demographic data from census records, results of surveys, and partners' responses to questions about the community they serve.
 Assessments can be expanded to include focus group discussions, town meetings, interviews with stakeholders, and telephone or mailed surveys to partnership members.
-An image or chart of community assets will show opportunities for building on strengths of individuals, agencies, and businesses within the community.
+An image or chart of community assets will show opportunities for building on the strengths of individuals, agencies, and businesses within the community.

 Use the following resources to learn more about assessing community strengths and needs.

 Assessing Community Needs and Resources